ravagerahul/ravagerahul/README.md

 # 💫 About Me:
 👋 Hey there!
-I'm Riit Walia, a Full Stack Developer proficient in Java, Spring Boot, C++, and AWS.
+I'm Rahul Walia, a Full Stack Developer proficient in Java, Spring Boot, C++, and AWS.
 I'm also experienced in front-end technologies like React and back-end frameworks like Node.js.
 My expertise extends to cloud services like Lambda, DynamoDB, and S3, as well as containerization tools such as Docker and Kubernetes.
 With a strong foundation in database management systems (NoSQL, RDBMS), I'm also skilled in technologies like PHP, HTML/CSS, JavaScript, Spring MVC, and MySQL.
 Currently, I'm focused on mastering Golang, Java 17, and Spring Boot 3.
 Let's connect and collaborate on innovative projects!

 ## 🌐 Socials: